The Covid-19 group offers the following advice and guidance for congregations:

 Ministers should familiarise themselves with the specific government guidance on funerals https://www.gov.scot/publications/coronavirus-covid-19-guidance-for-funeral-services/

-Marriages may be held in church buildings and good hygiene and physical distancing practices must be followed.
-Up to 20 people should attend a marriage, provided this can be safely accommodated with physical distancing.
-This includes all those at the ceremony, including the couple, the minister, the witnesses, any interpreter and guests.
-It also includes any carers accompanying an attendee.
-It includes as well any staff who are not employed by the venue, such as a photographer, musicians or others a couple has employed for the purpose of the ceremony or registration.
+Marriages may be held in church buildings, and good hygiene and physical distancing practices must be followed.
+Up to 20 people may attend a marriage ceremony, provided this can be safely accommodated with physical distancing.
+This includes the couple, witnesses, all guests (including children) and any carers accompanying an attendee.
+It also includes any staff who are not employed by the venue, such as a photographer, musicians or others a couple has employed for the purpose of the ceremony or registration, but does not include the minister.

 Ministers should familiarise themselves with the specific government guidance on marriage https://www.gov.scot/publications/coronavirus-covid-19-guidance-for-small-marriages-and-civil-partnership-registrations/